skipper-worldchallenge/executable/ReadMe.txt

 So that I need collaborators to develop together and cordinators to deploy around the world as New value gateway.
 Please contact me!

+		Skipper
+---------------------------------------------------
++ environment to deverlop
   I'm using "Visual Studio Express 2013 for Windows Desktop" to deverlop.
   If you can collaborate, you need same environments.

-		Skipper
----------------------------------------------------
 + please ask me(skipper.worldchallege@gmail.com) about zip password.
     [attention please!]
 I will give you special password,    !skipper123#     Please try this!